MicrosoftDocs/architecture-center/docs/solution-ideas/articles/ai-for-earth.md

 Microsoft hosts Wildbook on Azure and makes Wild Me's open-source algorithms available as APIs.
 AI for Earth worked with Wild Me to scale Wildbook to the Azure cloud, allowing them to handle an ever-increasing number of supported species.

-For more information about Wildbook, see the rest of this article and the following links:
+For more information about Wildbook, see the following links:

 - [Video: Fighting extinction with Microsoft AI and citizen science](https://youtu.be/rQqao37u1wU)
 - [Wildbook open-source code projects](https://github.com/wildbookorg)